 This is a result of a problem with the brain or spinal cord.

-Vertigo sufferers often seek a doctor’s help, and doctors often prescribe medications to alleviate the symptoms.
-However, medications for vertigo are not recommended for long-term use as some can cause unpleasant side effects.
+Patients who experience a spinning sensation often seek a doctor’s help, and doctors often prescribe medications to alleviate the symptoms.
+However, medications are not recommended for long-term use as some can cause unpleasant side effects.

 If you have BPPV, another thing that can help is a type of exercise called the Epley maneuver.
 A doctor or physical therapist performs a series of specific movements to the head to help transfer the “ear rocks” (tiny calcium crystals) out of the sensitive portion of the ear (posterior canal) to a less sensitive area.